nabil828/Polymorphism-In-Java/readme.md

 Square has been drawn!
 ```

-Notice, here we have used the parent class `Shape` to create both *circle* and *square* objects and yet `draw()` method was *binded* at the run time not at the compilation time to the `Circle` and `Square` classes, respectively.
+Notice, here we have used the parent class `Shape` to create both *circle* and *square* objects and yet `draw()` method was *binded* at the runtime not at the compilation time to the `Circle` and `Square` classes, respectively.
 This polymorphism in action - one method in parent class got overridden in child classes.

 ---
 Two rules of thumb here.